davidppenny/Detecting-Fake-Amazon-Reviews/README.md

-# 00_Amazon_Reviews_Analysis
+# Detecting Falsified Reviews

 <b>Problem Statement:<b>
-- With amazon nearing ½ billion products, users turn to reviews to inform their purchase decisions.
+- Users turn to reviews to inform their purchase decisions.
 However, is each review authentic?
 If you have spent any time on the internet these days, you may know by now that not everything is true.
 In fact according to [Greg Sterling in an atricle for Marketing Land](https://marketingland.com/study-finds-61-percent-of-electronics-reviews-on-amazon-are-fake-254055#:~:text=Study%20finds%2061%20percent%20of%20electronics%20reviews%20on%20Amazon%20are%20'fake',-The%20problem%20appears), <b>up to 61% of reviews on Amazon are fake!<b>

 <b>Project Goal<b>

 - Goal 1: Using various machine learning and NLP techniques I will attempt to determine to what extent which of the following features could assist with determining if a review is falsified.
+- Goal 2: Determine the combination of the following features that results in the highest level of accuracy of detecting falsified reviews.

 <b>Feature Engineering:<b>

-Features to Add | Description | Example
+   Feature    | Description   | Sample Data
 ------------- | ------------- | -------------
-falsified | The label indicating if the review was falsified or not | 1 rating | The star rating the customer rated the product from 1-5 | 3 verified_purchase | Returns wether or not the customer purchased the product. | 1 sentiment | Returns the overall sentiment of the review. | 0
+rating | The star rating the customer rated the product from 1-5 | 3 verified_purchase | Returns wether or not the customer purchased the product. | 1 sentiment | Returns the overall sentiment of the review. | 0